openbmc/phosphor-power/phosphor-regulators/docs/README.md

 [`phosphor-power-sequencer`](../../phosphor-power-sequencer/docs/README.md)
 application.

+**Note:** Many changes have been made to this documentation to define enhancements to the multiple chassis support.
+These enhancements are not yet implemented in this application.
+The enhancements are also dependent on the planned new `phosphor-chassis-power` application.
+This disclaimer will be removed when this support is fully implemented.

 ## Application

 `phosphor-regulators` is a single-threaded C++ executable.
 It is a 'daemon' process that runs continually.
-The application is launched by systemd when the BMC reaches the Ready state and before the chassis is powered on.
+The application is launched by systemd when the BMC reaches the Ready state and before the system is powered on.

 The application is driven by a system-specific JSON configuration file.
 The JSON file is found and parsed at runtime.
 The parsing process creates a collection of